carlomarxdk/trilemma-of-truth/README.md

 ```

 ## 📝 To Do
+> [!WARNING]
-*__Note__: We have refactored the code to improve readability, please, let us know if something does not work.*
+> We have refactored the code to improve readability, please, let us know if something does not work.*

 - [x] Check `run_zero_shot.py`
 - [x] Check `collect_activations.py`